ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/sticky.md

     return 5 + a
 ```

-Since these two definitions should generate the same cache, we can consider them
+Since these two definitions should generate the same jit, we can consider them
 equivalent.
 This definition of equality is called [function
 extensionality](https://en.wikipedia.org/wiki/Extensionality): if for all inputs
 $x$ we can show that, for two functions $f$ and $g$ that $f(x) = g(x)$, then we